 In a word, funding.

 Beginning in 2002, Carroll ISD became a Chapter 41 (wealthy) school district.
 In the state of Texas, wealthy school districts are required to send a portion of locally generated funds from the district to the state’s general fund and other less-wealthy districts.

 You can help TODAY.

-The foundation was created over 20 years ago to protect the tradition of excellence in Carroll ISD schools, despite budget shortfalls.
+The foundation was created 25 years ago to protect the tradition of excellence in Carroll ISD schools, despite budget shortfalls.
 Your donation to the foundation ensures a higher quality of teaching and learning at every school and for every child in Carroll ISD.
 Every $50,000 we raise will fund one teacher.

 Please join our effort today.